-I would like to thank Sam Hansen, Mary Nunenmacher, Steven Geary, Tate Johnson, Nicholas Bailey, and Cory Shoemaker for assistance in conducting this study.
-I would also like to thank Dr. Ryan Wersal who reviewed a draft of this report for grammatical errors.
+I would like to thank Sam Hansen, Mary Nunenmacher, Steven Geary, Tate Johnson, Nicholas Bailey, Kennedy Calhoun, Wesley Presnall, and Cory Shoemaker for assistance in conducting this study.
+I would also like to thank Dr. Ryan Wersal who reviewed a draft of this report.